omeka/omeka-s/README.md

 # Omeka S

-The Omeka S web publication system for universities, galleries, libraries, archives, and museums.
-A local network of independently curated exhibits sharing a collaboratively built pool of items and their metadata.
+The Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
+It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata.

 ## Installation